Skip to content Skip to sidebar Skip to footer

 Flea bites appear as tiny red bumps in clusters, often on the belly, groin, and tail base.
 Tick bites usually show as a single raised bump, sometimes with the tick still attached.
 Flea bites often cause widespread itching, while tick bites may irritate only one spot.

 Yes.
 Flea bites can lead to flea allergy dermatitis, tapeworm infections, or anaemia, especially in small or young dogs.
-Tick bites can transmit serious diseases like Lyme disease, ehrlichiosis, or Rocky Mountain spotted fever, which may require long-term veterinary care if left untreated.
+Tick bites can transmit serious diseases such as Lyme disease, ehrlichiosis, and Rocky Mountain spotted fever, which may require long-term veterinary care if left untreated

 Flea bites usually heal within a few days after treatment, but irritation can persist longer if scratching continues.
-Tick bite bumps may last several days even after removal, and the area can stay swollen or scabbed until fully healed.
+Tick bite bumps may persist for several days after removal, and the area may remain swollen or scabbed until fully healed.
 Monitoring is important to prevent infection.

 Typically, yes.
 Flea bites trigger intense, persistent itching, often leading to scratching, chewing, and hair loss.
 Tick bites are usually less itchy, though some dogs may paw or shake at the bite site, especially if a tick is still attached.

-Use monthly preventives like spot-on treatments or oral chews, groom and check your dog regularly, wash bedding, vacuum carpets, and consider yard maintenance.
+Use monthly preventives, such as spot-on treatments or oral chews; groom and check your dog regularly; wash bedding; vacuum carpets; and consider yard maintenance.
 Early detection with flea combs and tick checks after outdoor activities is key to avoiding serious infestations.